As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The area creeks around Boatland have pyrite gemstones, and so do the area quarries around Carpenter Hollow and Buffalo Cove.
 The northwestern quarries near Livingston, or the area pits, quarries, and stream gravels near Marion County are also worth visiting.

-In eastern Tennessee, you can find pyrite near Stony Creek, or in Greene, Hawkins, or Sullivan Counties, primarily in the regional quarries and mines.
+In eastern Tennessee, you can find pyrite near Stony Creek, Greene, Hawkins, or Sullivan Counties, primarily in the regional quarries and mines.
 The area stream gravels around Copperhill or the area mines near Ducktown should also be explored.
 Another fantastic location is the western side of Ben Lomond Mountain.

 TIP: For a complete rockhounding guide in Tennessee, check out this article.